Karl Mundt: U.S. House of Representatives

 In 1936, Mundt was the Republican candidate for the House of Representatives in South Dakota's 1st congressional district, losing in a Democratic year to Fred H. Hildebrandt.
 He won the seat in the 1938 election, a year more favorable to Republicans, and was re-elected four times.

 U.S. Senate

 In 1948, he was elected to the Senate seat previously held by Harlan J. Bushfield.
 He resigned his House seat on December 30, 1948, having been appointed to the Senate to fill the vacancy created by the resignation of Senator Vera C. Bushfield, who had succeeded her husband after his death in September 1948.
 Mundt was re-elected to the Senate in 1954, 1960, and 1966.
-In 1960, he was challenged for re-election by then-U.S. Representative George McGovern and nearly defeated.
+His only close contest came in 1960, when he was nearly defeated by then-Representative George McGovern.

 Illness

 On November 23, 1969, Mundt suffered a severe stroke and was subsequently unable to attend sessions of Congress, although he received extensive speech and physical therapy.
 His wife, Mary, led his staff in Mundt's place and refused calls for the crippled Senator to resign.
 Mundt was stripped of his committee assignments by the Senate Republican Conference in 1972, but he remained in office through the end of his term on January 3, 1973.
 He did not seek reelection in 1972, and was succeeded in the Senate by Democrat James G. Abourezk.